 The College of Dentistry seeks students of the highest caliber for its many programs.
 A strong record of scholastic achievement, high moral character and strong motivation is expected of the applicant.
 Because of the vast amount of science that must be mastered by the dentist, a dental student must have aptitude and adequate academic preparation in the sciences.
 The highly personal relationship between patient and dentist places the latter in a position of trust, which demands maturity, integrity, intellectual honesty and responsibility.

 Preprofessional students can major in any department or college of the university; however, an in-depth background in biological sciences is necessary to master the dental curriculum.
-The Office of Health and Legal Professions Advising in the UF Academic Advising Center offers information and resources to help students prepare for admission to a professional program in dentistry.
+The Pre-Health Advising Team in the UF Academic Advising Center offers information and resources to help students prepare for admission to a professional program in dentistry.

 General education requirements for admission to the College of Dentistry are fully described in the dentistry catalog.
 Registration in dentistry (DEN) courses is restricted to students admitted to the College of Dentistry with 0DN to 8DN classifications.

 The Doctor of Dental Medicine (D.M.D.) program is a four-year doctorate program in general dentistry.

 The combined B.S./D.M.D. program allows the student to complete both the B.S. and D.M.D degrees in seven years instead of eight.
 Students submit applications at the conclusion of their freshman year at UF.
 Accepted students enroll in a carefully sequenced series of courses that meet both baccalaureate degree requirements and the College of Dentistry’s admissions requirements.
 The student completes three years of undergraduate work before transferring to the first year of dental school.
 The B.S. degree is awarded at the end of the first year of dental school.
 This program is jointly offered with the College of Agricultural and Life Sciences.